 Everything hung in the balance, “I guess I’m reaching out to you and your sister for closure–for my mother…and I suppose for me.”
 There was a pregnant pause which I hastened to fill in, “by the way Mary, I have twin girls.”

 I could not have scripted the reunion any better.
 What I saw and what I learned that Saturday afternoon was amazing–Mary, Ellen and their families lived next door to each other in Bayville, Long Island (40 miles from my parents) and had married twin brothers named Flanagan.
 Several Flanagan family members were in attendance to greet us.
-But it was really my Mother’s Day.
+But it was really my mother’s special moment.
 She hugged her cousins until I thought she wouldn’t let go.

 My twins noticed, “Dad, Grandma’s crying….is she alright?”